fvmassoli/Tensorflow-Traffic-Sign-Classifier/writeup_template.md

 #### 1. Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-In the cells number 2 and 3 I used numpy and pandas to print some infos about the data.
+In the second and third cell of the notebook I used numpy and pandas to print some infos about the data.
 Here is a summary:

 * The size of training set is 34799
 * The size of test set is 12630